coldter/kuldeep.tech/content/about/index.md

 Hi, I'm Parmar Kuldeep, a profession software engineer with vast interests in cloud computing, security and automation.
 Proficient in many server-side languages and node.js ecosystem.
 Like to exploring various intersections of the fields as much as possible.
 Currently exploring generative AI and mlops.

+This site is now place where all my notes mainly related to tech gets dumped.
+This is using my notion as primary source that syncs to hugo site source on [github](https://github.com/coldter/kuldeep.tech) using initial work of HEIGE-PCloud [Notion-Hugo](https://github.com/HEIGE-PCloud/Notion-Hugo).

+Something might broke due to invalid conversion of notion notes to markdown.
+Use original notion site for better experience. [https://kldp.notion.site/Public-Hugo-1bfe920b046e8063ad4adba71ea82a56](https://kldp.notion.site/Public-Hugo-1bfe920b046e8063ad4adba71ea82a56)

 ## About This Site

 {{< admonition tip "Timeline" true >}}